-We implemented closed expressions of $\Omega^{(0)}_1$ and $\Omega^{(0)}_2$ and verified the equivalence of their perturbative expansions to the sum of graph weights obtained with \eqref{eq:generalDef_OmegaF} up to order $\lambda^4$.
-Tab.\,\ref{tab:NumberGraphs} lists the number of individual graphs and Tab.\,\ref{tab:NumberTerms} the number of terms, which contribute to any $\Omega^{(0)}_m$.
-The corresponding expressions, i.e. the sum of weights (although not included in this paper) were also calculated.
+We implemented closed expressions of $\Omega^{(0)}_1$ and $\Omega^{(0)}_2$ and verified the equivalence of their perturbative expansions to the sum of graph weights obtained with \eqref{eq:generalDef_OmegaF} up to order $\lambda^5$.
+Table \ref{tab:NumberGraphsOmega} lists the number of individual graphs and table \ref{tab:NumberTermsOmega} the number of distinct weights, which contribute to any of those $\Omega^{(g)}_m$.
+The corresponding expressions, i.e.\ the sum of weights (although not included in this paper) were also calculated.
 We obtained a catalog of encodings for all vacuum graphs up to fifth order and introduced a BCO, which can act on the $\alpha$ permutation of an encoding of a ribbon graph.